CryptoVirtuoso/idea/docs/Privacy.md

 Consistent with applicable law and choices and controls that may be available to you, we may use information collected from you, or from devices or transactions associated with you globally:

-To transact business with you in connection with the WAX platform, products and services, or token use and related transactions (e.g., requests for information about WAX, tokens or other products or services) and otherwise serve you as a customer;
+To transact business with you in connection with the MU platform, products and services, or token use and related transactions (e.g., requests for information about MU, tokens or other products or services) and otherwise serve you as a customer;

 To personalize content and experiences;

-To assess your interests, preferences and degree of satisfaction with the WAX platform, tokens and/or related products and services;
+To assess your interests, preferences and degree of satisfaction with the MU platform, tokens and/or related products and services;

-To keep you posted on new or updated WAX offerings or related products, services and/or upcoming events;
+To keep you posted on new or updated MU offerings or related products, services and/or upcoming events;

 To provide you with targeted advertising based on your activity on our sites and applications and on third-party sites and applications;